Adarsh-Raut/Weather-App/README.md

     node app.js
 to run the server.

-You can check website at
+You can check your website on browser at

 localhost:3000